Nobuhiko Obayashi: 1955–1977: Early career and House

 Following his departure from university, Obayashi continued to work on his experimental films.
 Dentsu, a TV commercial project in Japan looking for new talent, asked members of Film Independents if they would like to direct commercials; Obayashi was the only one from the group to accept the offer, and thus began earning a living as a director in the new field of television advertisements.
 Obayashi's TV commercials had a visual appeal similar to that of his experimental works.
-In the 1970s he began a series of Japanese ads featuring well-known American stars such as Kirk Douglas, Charles Bronson and Catherine Deneuve.
+In the 1970s he began a series of Japanese ads featuring well-known western stars such as Kirk Douglas, Charles Bronson and Catherine Deneuve.
 During the course of his career, Obayashi directed around 3,000 television commercials.
 He made his feature film directorial debut with the horror film House, released in 1977.
 The film employed a mixture of trick photography and avant-garde techniques to achieve its distinctive, surreal visuals, and has gone on to be considered a cult classic.
 It earned Obayashi the Blue Ribbon Award for Best New Director.